Catsarepro21/ZFA_Tracker/README.md

 # Volunteer Tracker

-A Progressive Web App for tracking volunteer hours and activities.
+A comprehensive application for tracking volunteer hours and activities, available as both a Progressive Web App (PWA) and a desktop application.

 ## Features